jinto-ag/j-org/docs/features/project-initialization.md

 ## Overview

-Project Initialization provides a streamlined way to transform the ts-nx-preset template into your own project.
+Project Initialization provides a streamlined way to transform the j-org template into your own project.
 This tool allows you to rename the workspace while preserving various casing formats, update version numbers, and clean up template-specific files.
-It's designed to accelerate the setup process for new projects based on the ts-nx-preset template.
+It's designed to accelerate the setup process for new projects based on the j-org template.

 ## Features